Bodacious/bodacious.github.com/_posts/2013-06-03-how-to-meditate.md

 Each year there are numerous scientific studies and controlled experiments, each showing that regular meditation improves the lives of all practitioners in at least some way.

 I was recently telling a close friend about mindfulness meditation.
 He was eager to give it a try but wanted to know more about *how* to meditate and where to begin.
 Well, there are a few  different types of meditation and a lot of variations on how to approach each.

-Type of meditation I practice is called Mindfulness Meditation, and involves being aware of your current  physical and mental state, and focussing on something simple, and contant, like the breath.
+The form of meditation I practice is called Mindfulness Meditation, and involves being aware of your current  physical and mental state, and focussing on something simple, and contant, like the breath.

 ## How I Meditate